castle-engine/castle-engine/packages/delphi/README.md

 - There is automatic checked of these packages in `tools/internal/check_packages/`.
 You can run it manually whenever you want, Jenkins and GitHub Actions also run it automatically.

+    We also have some checks in `tools/internal/cge_shell_tests` (just a bash script).

 - It practically doesn't matter if you build (and install) CGE packages with _Debug_ or _Release_.
 At design-time, we don't do anything time-consuming, that would be affected by the debug/release settings.

+- Crafting the perfect version of DPROJ files to commit to this repository is a bit tricky.

+    Delphi likes to add/remove some stuff that is depedent on your Delphi version, and on the platforms you have currently installed in Delphi.
+We don't want that -- as then everyone would change back and forth some DPROJ sections, depending on platforms and Delphi version of each developer.
+It would be hard to make sure we continue to work in all Delphi versions and platforms we support.

+    So make sure to revert some DPROJ sections, or even revert whole DPROJ files (if you intended no modification, i.e. you don't change compilation settings or list of included files), before committing.

+- We put resulting BPL files in the default directory determined by Delphi, using the `$(BDSCOMMONDIR)\Bpl\`.

+    Like `<DeployFile LocalName="$(BDSCOMMONDIR)\Bpl\castle_engine_design.bpl" Configuration="Debug" Class="ProjectOutput">` in the DPROJ file.
+The platforms other than `Win32` are in a platform-specific subdirectory, like `Win64` and `Linux64`.
+This is consistent with how other Delphi BPLs are installed, e.g. JEDI components.

+    Be careful when creating new packages, as by default Delphi will configure it to a hardcoded directory like `C:\Users\Public\Documents\Embarcadero\Studio\22.0\Bpl`, specific to your Delphi version and Windows settings.